shawngraham/tb-cuvisit/playtests-oct20.md

 Iza wins!

 -- send fate card files to Tom

+## playtest with Elise as 4th player
+- remember, even if married to another player can't be two on same node
+- victory, you actual achieve *16* points

+-3 bar system:
+  bar 1: basic income
+  bar 2: modifications
+  bar 3: running total

+  and/OR

+  Iza's spreadsheets

+- drop a zero off everything - income, boosts, prices, round as appropriate